omgnetwork/ios-sdk/README.md

   - `allowAmountOverride`: (optional) Allow or not the consumer to override the amount specified in the request.
 This needs to be true if the amount is not specified
   > Note that if `amount` is nil and `allowAmountOverride` is false the init will fail and return `nil`.

+  - `maxConsumptionsPerUser`: The maximum number of consumptions allowed per unique user
   - `metadata`: Additional metadata embedded with the request
   - `encryptedMetadata`: Additional encrypted metadata embedded with the request